KostalLukas/Characterisation-of-Low-Energy-Compton-Scattering/README.md

 # Characterisation of low-energy Compton Scattering
 ## Repository for the Characterisation of low-energy Compton Scattering laboratory report
-All work in this repository is to be cited using the Citation.bib BibTex citation file
+All work in this repository is to be cited using the Citation.bib BibTeX citation file

 ### Analysis
 The following analysis scripts are available in the Analysis subdirectory: